AndrianMg/OnlineOrderingSystem/ImplementationReport.md

 - User-friendly error messages
 - Graceful degradation for non-critical errors

+This evolution demonstrates the importance of robust error handling in production applications (Hunt & Thomas, 1999).

 ### 4.6 Service Layer Architecture

 **Problem**: Business logic was scattered throughout the UI layer.